Skip to main content

 First off, you have the right to know how your health information is used and shared.

-Now, your provider is allowed to share your information for certain reasons without asking you first, like when your doctors work together to determine how to best treat you when you're sick or to report the flu when it's in your area, but, in general, your providers can't give information to an employer, for example, without your permission.
+Your health care provider is allowed to share your information for specific reasons without asking you first.
+This can include reasons like when your doctors work together to determine how to best treat you when you're sick, or to report the flu when it's in your area.
+In general, your providers can't give information to someone else without your permission.
+For example, this can include employers.

-If you find a mistake in your record, you have the right to request to have it corrected.
+• If you find a mistake in your record, you have the right to request that it be corrected.

-If you disagree with your doctor or health plan about certain information in your record, you have a right to submit a written statement of disagreement that will be kept with your record.
+• Sometimes you may disagree with your doctor or health plan about certain information in your record.
+In that case, you have a right to submit a written statement of disagreement that will be kept with your record.

 And, lastly, if you think any of these rights have been violated, you have the right to file a complaint.